 The analysis of the steady state trade pattern examined whether the country that is capital abundant in the steady state would export the capital intensive good.
 An alternative approach to the question of comparative advantage is to ask whether the country that is capital abundant at an arbitrary point in time will export the capital intensive good along the optimal path and/or in the steady state.
-In this section we establish that this result must hold for initial conditions sufficiently close to the steady state in the normal good case.

-Proposition 5 If $\rho = \rho^$ and factor price equalization holds along the optimal path with $r(p(t)) > \delta$, then the country that is capital abundant at t = 0 will be capital abundant and will export the capital intensive good for t > 0.
+Proposition 5 Assume $\rho = \rho^$ and factor price equalization holds along the optimal path with $r(p(t)) > \delta$.
+If either (i) $\mu = 1$ or (ii) preferences are homothetic with CIES, then the country that has the higher capital labor ratio at t = 0 will have the higher capital labor ratio and will export the capital intensive good for t > 0.